Club Dread

 The inciting incident occurs at 12 minutes when First murder discovered - staff member found brutally killed with a machete.
 The legend of Machete Phil becomes terrifyingly real..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Another murder occurs despite precautions.
+This reveals the protagonist's commitment to Another murder occurs despite precautions.
 Staff realizes they can't escape and must actively hunt the killer.
 Decision to search the island and confront the threat directly., moving from reaction to action.

 The Collapse moment at 76 minutes (73% through) represents the emotional nadir.
 Here, A beloved character dies or the true scope of the killer's plan is revealed.
 The staff's worst fears confirmed.
-Complete breakdown of safety and trust., demonstrates the protagonist at their lowest point.
+Complete breakdown of safety and trust., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Critical clue discovered or killer's identity finally revealed.
 Survivors realize what they must do.
 Rally for final confrontation with new understanding., demonstrating the transformation achieved throughout the journey.